r4victor/tenthousandmeters/content/blog/python_bts_04.md

 }
 ```

 The extension is supported by the GCC and Clang compilers.
 So, when you run `python`, you probably have the optimization enabled.
-The question is how it affects the performance.
+The question, of course, is how it affects the performance.
 Here, I'll rely on the comment from the source code:

 > At the time of this writing, the "threaded code" version is up to 15-20% faster than the normal "switch" version, depending on the compiler and the CPU architecture.